tivac/mithril.js/ospec/README.md

 })
 ```

 By default, asynchronous tests time out after 20ms.
-This can be changed on a per-test basis using the `timeout` argument:
+This can be changed on a per-test basis using the `timeout` argument or the `o.timeout` function:

 ```javascript
 o("setTimeout calls callback", function(done, timeout) {